tableau/hyper-api-samples/Community-Supported/publish-hyper/README.md

 ![Community Supported](https://img.shields.io/badge/Support%20Level-Community%20Supported-53bd92.svg)

 This sample demonstrates how to leverage the Hyper API and Tableau Server Client Library to do the following:
-- Create a single-table Hyper file
+- Create a single-table `.hyper` file
-- Publish the file as a datasource directly to Online/Server, without a .tdsx file
+- Publish the file as a datasource directly to Tableau Server or Tableau Online, without a .tdsx file

-It should serve as a starting point for anyone looking to automate the publishing process of single-table extracts to Tableau Server.
+It should serve as a starting point for anyone looking to automate the publishing process of multi-table extracts and data sources to Tableau.
+The Tableau Server Client library (TSC) is able to publish single-table hyper files directly to Online/Server, but this is not currently the case for any extract with multiple tables.
+Because of this, there is an important additional step of swapping the newly built hyper file into an existing packaged data source.

 ## __Prerequisites__
 To run the script, you will need: